Forex trade emails cast doubt on SNB's Hildebrand

 The SNB is likely to look for another German speaker to replace Hildebrand on the governing board to complement French-speaking Jean-Pierre Danthine and German-speaking Jordan.
 Swiss public institutions always seek to balance representatives from the different language groups in this multilingual country.

-The three most likely internal candidates are the current deputy members: Thomas Moser, Thomas Wiedmer or Dewet Moser.
+The three most likely internal candidates are the current deputy directors: Thomas Moser, Thomas Wiedmer or Dewet Moser.

-Other names mentioned were those of university professor Beatrice Weder di Mauro as well as Aymo Brunetti and Serge Gaillard, both board members of the State Secretariat for Economic Affairs (SECO).

 The SNB council said on Saturday it would overhaul its internal rules concerning board members' own trading and examine all transactions they made over the past three years.